adobe/spectrum-web-components/packages/overlay/README.md

 ## Description

-Overlays in Spectrum Web Components are created via the `Overlay` class system which prepares and "overlay stack" that can manage the deployment of one or more overlays onto a page.
-Whether transient content like tooltip, or extended interactions like selecting a value from a picker, or blocking content like a modal, either the imperative APIs outlined below or the declarative APIs delivered as `<overlay-trigger>` should be able to conver you overlay delivery needs.
+Overlays in Spectrum Web Components are created via the `Overlay` class system, which prepares an "overlay stack" that can manage the deployment of one or more overlays onto a page.
+Whether it's needed for transient content like a tooltip, for extended interactions like selecting a value from a picker, or for blocking content like a modal, the imperative APIs outlined below or the declarative APIs delivered by `<overlay-trigger>` should cover your overlay delivery needs.

 ### Usage